ReoAlpha/A-to-Z-and-0-to-9-Possible-password-/README.md

 # A-to-Z-and-0-to-9-Possible-password-
-you can use this wordlist for password cracking and subdomain bruteforcing.This wordlist containing  all the possible passwords.
+===>you can use this wordlist for password cracking and subdomain bruteforcing.This wordlist containing  all the possible passwords.

-Here is python code
+===>Here is python code

+#Notice if you have high end computer or laptop then run this python file ,low end computer can't handel this command

 import itertools